-During the financial year, 2 meetings of directors (including committees of directors) were held.
+During the financial year, 1 meeting of directors (including committees of directors) was held.
 Board decisions were primarily enacted via circulating resolutions.
 Due to the Company's current status, the Board has elected not to appoint separate committees as all directors are involved in reviewing and directing the operations of the Company including audit and remuneration matters.
 Attendances by each director during the year were as follows:

 DIRECTORS' MEETINGS

 NUMBER ELIGIBLE TO ATTEND NUMBER ATTENDED

-Mr. Tom Fontaine 2 2
+Mr. Tom Fontaine 1 1

-Mr. Murray Wylie 2 2
+Mr. Murray Wylie 1 1

 Mr. Kane Marshall 1 1